Spectrum Retirement offers a whole new Senior Living lifestyle.

 Taking It to the Streets

 “Building community is more than offering activities that allow residents to interact with one another.
-To create a stronger, more vibrant atmosphere communities need to expand their reach,” says Lyndsey.
+To create a stronger, more vibrant atmosphere communities need to expand their reach,” says Kraus.
 He’s talking about moving beyond the confines of the community walls to embrace the public.

 In fact, Spectrum communities across Ohio hosted open-to-the-public tailgate parties, inviting Ohio State Buckeye fans to cheer for their team alongside resident-fans.
 The open-door events were huge successes!